jschulte/rtf-toolkit/README.md

 ## Credits

-Built by [USmax](https://usmax.com) to solve real-world government contract NDA management needs.
+Built by [Jonah Schulte](https://github.com/jonahschulte) to solve real-world government contract NDA management needs.

 Inspired by the limitations of existing RTF libraries and the need for modern, spec-compliant RTF handling in JavaScript.

+Open-sourced to help the community deal with legacy RTF systems.

 ## Acknowledgments